WojciechMatuszewski/appsync-pub-sub-testing/README.md

     - **Alternatively, you can use AWS SDK** and evaluate the VTL template via the SDK call.
 I prefer this method over running the simulator.
 Nothing to update, all you do is an SDK call.
 Refer to the code in `lib/__tests__/template.test.ts`.

+      - It would be nice to have a type defined for the `context`.
+Requiring a `string` instead of a well-typed object seems lazy to me.

 - AppSync documentation is good.
 The issues I had usually stemmed from me not reading it.

 - **`vitest` feels much better than `jest`**.
 It might be the "new cool tool" bias, but it "just" feels better.
 (I have not yet had the chance to mock time with asynchronous functions with `vitest`.
 Maybe after trying, I will hate it as much I hate `jest`?).